 I can imagine that the idea of extra responsibilities, responsibilities which might distract from that mission, must seem like quite a nuisance.

 Indeed, Google once claimed something similar.
 Its executives would sit in newspaper offices and claim, with perfectly straight faces, that Google was not a media company.
 As this stance gradually became more and more absurd, Google grew up and began to discuss its own power in the media.
-Rosen credited Facebook with caring about news but asked them to stop pretending that their handling of news content is of no interest to anyone but themselves.

 Each day in Perugia was a reminder that Facebook is making (usually via its algorithms) news decisions every hour.
 Rasmus Kleis Nielsen, for example, mentioned in a presentation the disagreements over material temporarily blocked news stories from Berlinske, a Danish media company, from showing up on Facebook (at issue was a picture of some hippies in the 1960s frolicking nude in the sea).
 An editor for the Turkish daily Milliyet similarly reminded me that Facebook has strict rules about how Kurdish flags are displayed on its feed in Turkey.